wdi-red-coral/week_01-day_05-js-objects/README.md

 - total distance run of all runs
 - longest run distance
 - average speed of all runs

-## Lab: Diagram and Model

-Using the description of the program above, create an entity diagram.

-1. Identify the entities (kinds of objects) needed in the program.
-1. Draw a box for each entity and label it with the singular, capitalized entity name.
-1. Connect any entities that are related using a line.
-1. List attributes and methods of each entity separately within each entity's box.

 ## Code Along: Write Methods With `this`